miloh/footprints-proofing/README.md

 footprints-proofing
 -------------------

-the goal of this project is to automate the export of batches of questionable origin onto a gridded project, add silk descriptions for the parts, and to print out paper copies for size & fit of the footprints.
+the goal of this project is to automate the export of batches or libraries of footprints of questionable origin onto a gridded project, add silk descriptions for the parts, and to print out paper copies for size & fit of the footprints.

 first commits will be doing the process manually in pcb.